-Further, when we look at the structure of the application in Sinatra and in Rails, the differences are apparent.
+Further, the differences are apparent when we look at the application structure in Sinatra and Rails.
 In Rails, the application is strictly structured, the layout of files is pre-defined, and the MVC architecture is used by default.

 On the contrary, almost nothing is pre-defined in Sinatra, and each application can be structured in a way we deem best for the project.
 Therefore, we can conclude that Sinatra is the better choice when we don't want to commit to a strictly defined layout of files and folders but want to adapt it to our application – while Rails is more appropriate if it's important that the application has the MVC architecture.

 After looking at the main similarities and differences, we conclude that it's best to use Sinatra to implement simpler, smaller apps, while larger and more complex applications are reserved for Rails.
 But, of course, we shouldn't be fooled by such simplification – because every Ruby developer is familiar with Ruby gems.

 These open-source libraries contain Ruby code and are packaged with a little extra data that gives pure Ruby additional functionalities.
 Therefore, by adding ruby gems to the Sinatra application, we can easily add functionalities we need to Sinatra – those which are available in Rails by default.

 Getting the work done faster vs. understanding the background – the guide for beginner developers